ryszhio/employment-management/README.md

 ## Overview
 This is a RESTful API for managing employees, built using Spring Boot.
 It provides endpoints to create, retrieve, update, and delete employee records.

-This project is just part of me practicing Spring Boot. :)
+This project is just part of me practicing & learning Spring Boot. :)

 ## Base URL
 #### For Local Machine